msf4-0/SWSI/README.md

 ## **Basic User Guide** ##

 There are several process that you should be aware of before running the flow;
-2. Smart Weighing Scale configuration - Visual Studio Code - WIFI SSID, password
+2. In Microsoft Visual Studio, when trying to build and/or upload the code.
+In main.cpp, change Smart Weighing Scale configuration - Visual Studio Code - WIFI SSID, password
 3. ERPNext token, secret
 4. Node-red modules
 5. influxdb location1 and location2 (in nodered)